NextronSystems/thor-manual/usage/scan.rst

 default to using as many threads as the system has CPU cores; otherwise, THOR will still default to running with a single thread.

+Note: This mode is only available with the "Lab", "Thunderstorm" and "Incident Response" license type.

 Enabled Modules
 ^^^^^^^^^^^^^^^